mushihao/cuda/nv_study/README.md

 * The constant cache has constant data and instruction data.
 There is some sort of sharing, but it depends on the SM/constant cache/GPC distribution.
 That needs a more exhausive work to investigate.

 * The constant cache BW is slow (2 bytes/clk), and it is better when you have multiple outstanding accesses with the same address.
 This is different from L1/L2.
+And since the bandwidth is not increasing with more blocks, it means there is only 1 constant cache.
 Probably this is a simple blocking cache with low bandwidth.

 ## 3. Texture